How to file for disability, Filing for SSI

 By contrast, when filing the claim through the local social security office, the interview can be set to occur in person at the office or over the phone, making it far easier for both the applicant and the social security claims representative to give and obtain the information that is needed to initiate the claim.

 However, before you call the social security office, you should consider the following items and also get certain information together in order to help your evaluation interview go more smoothly.

 Note: SSA now states that the option of filing an SSI claim will soon be available and this may possibly be true by the time you read this page.

 Are you currently working and, if so, how much are you making?

-Consider if your wages/earnings exceed the maximum amount allowed for those who receive SSD (social security disability) or SSI (supplemental security income).
+Tip 2: Consider if your wages/earnings exceed the maximum amount allowed for those who receive SSD (Social Security Disability) or SSI (supplemental security income).
 Your monthly gross income must be below a certain dollar amount for you to be eligible to apply for, or receive, disability benefits from the social security administration.
 That amount is SGA, which stands for substantial gainful activity.

 The SGA amount is subject to change from year to year based on inflation.
 Those who are not working, or earn less than the SGA amount, at the time of filing a claim for disability will have their claim fully evaluated on the basis of their medical records.

 Individuals who earn the SGA amount or higher will have their claim quickly denied on the basis of SGA-level earnings (i.e. their case will not be assigned to a disability examiner and their medical records will not be requested).
 To see the current SGA amount, please visit this page: The substantial gainful activity earnings limit.

 To reiterate, if you are still working, this does not mean that you cannot file for disability or receive disability benefits--you can as long as your wages are below the allowable limit.
 The important thing to remember, for an individual who has one or more physical or mental impairments, is not to file when you are earning more than the limit.